-Polar plot Type 2 showed that $PM{2.5}$ particle came from all direction, however when wind speed was above 8 m/s higher concentrations were detected especially from south-southwest and southeast directions.
+Polar plot Type 2 showed that majority of PM{2.5} particle originated when wind speed was more than 10 m/s from south and west-southwest directions.

-Polar plot Type 2

 PM10 data comparison

 PM10 data from Lea Memorial Oval, Oliver Street (Port Pirie) and Schulz Reserve (Whyalla) stations are presented in the following graph.
-PM10 levels at Lea Memorial Oval station have exhibited a similar trend and concentrations to the other two stations during the monitoring period.
+PM10 levels at Lea Memorial Oval station have exhibited a similar trend and concentrations to the other two stations during the monitoring period except on 18 and 27 December.
+When strong northerly wind on 18 December caused windblown dust from the north and on 27 December was due to wind from the southeast.

+Missing PM10 data at Schulz Reserve from 6 to 14 December were due to a routine maintenance of the instrument.
+Gaps in the data from 27 to 31 December 2017 were due to power outage.

 Further information

 Legislation

 Online legislation is freely available.
 Copies of legislation are available for purchase from:

 Service SA Government Legislation Outlet Adelaide Service SA Centre 108 North Terrace Adelaide SA 5000

 Telephone: 13 23 24 Facsimile: (08) 8204 1909

 Website: shop.service.sa.gov.au

 Email: ServiceSAcustomerservice@sa.gov.au

 General information

 Environment Protection Authority GPO Box 2607 Adelaide SA 5001

 Telephone: (08) 8204 2004 Facsimile: (08) 8124 4670

 Freecall: 1800 623 445 (country)

 Website: www.epa.sa.gov.au

 Email: epainfo@sa.gov.au